yourMasya/yourMasya/README.md

 # About me

-<code>from dataclasses import dataclass, field
-from typing import Dict, List
+from dataclasses import dataclass, field from typing import Dict, List

 @dataclass